jonashcroft/last-fm-now-playing/README.md

 To use this, you'll need your last.fm username and API keys (which you can [generate from here](https://www.last.fm/api/account/create "generate from here"))

+This function even supports fallback artwork - because I've found that some 'obscure' tracks don't have album artwork on last.fm.

 I'm currently using this in the footer of [my blog](https://jonashcroft.co.uk "my blog")